bichanna/joe/README.md

 # Joe
-A statically-typed language with a bytecode VM
+A programming language with a bytecode VM